 In fact, when it comes to combining methods, different types of data, and people with different expertise, commercial providers appear to be ahead of the game.

 With a need to solve very specific problems in a timely manner, they are incentivized to look wherever they can for ways to produce realistic and useful answers.
 They work with multiple methods and hire external consultants such as user insight specialists, ethnographers, and marketing companies to fill the gaps in company knowledge.

 In the area of financial inclusion, development workers have learned that delivering microfinance products successfully requires an intimate understanding of the client in situ.
 In emerging markets, there is often not a great deal of formal, verifiable data on potential clients.

 "Know Your Customer" (KYC) can mean far more than verifying an individual's legal identity.
 People may not have bank accounts or ID cards.
 They might live in remote areas.

-As a result, development workers have found that they must put in the hard yards to "pound the pavement" to talk with people in the places where they live.6
+As a result, development workers have found that they must put in the hard yards to "pound the pavement" to talk with people in the places where they live.vii

-As such, their research method approximates the primary method that anthropologists have been using for over a century: ethnographic fieldwork.
-Dating at least as far back as World War I, anthropologists have been studying systems of exchange, credit instruments, local forms of money (such as shell money), stores of value in cattle, and savings instruments.
+As such, their research method approximates the primary approach that anthropologists have been using for over a century: ethnography, which involves using a range of methods to discover the diversity of ways that different cultures see the world and operate within it.

+Dating at least as far back as World War I, economic anthropologists have been studying systems of exchange, credit instruments, local forms of money (such as shell money), stores of value in cattle, and savings instruments.

-Today, anthropologists are just as likely to be studying mobile money, conditional cash transfers, mortgages, credit card use, and Bitcoin adoption.7 Until recently, there was little to no recorded data on financial transactions in the societies that anthropologists studied, so they developed a wide range of methods to observe and quantify financial transactions.8
+Until recently, there was little to no recorded data on financial transactions in the societies that anthropologists studied, so they developed a wide range of methods to observe and quantify financial transactions, many of which are described in the book Observing the Economy.viii